 Becky’s Tips

-• If you don’t have fresh ginger, dried ground ginger works too.
-Use 1 teaspoon.
+• If you don’t have fresh ginger, use 1 tsp dried ground ginger.

-• If you marinate for longer than 30 minutes, make sure the meat is in the refrigerator.
+• If you marinate for longer than 30 minutes, keep the chicken in the refrigerator.

 Calories: 377kcalCarbohydrates: 12gProtein: 62gFat: 7gSaturated Fat: 2gPolyunsaturated Fat: 1gMonounsaturated Fat: 2gTrans Fat: 1gCholesterol: 181mgSodium: 1418mgPotassium: 1126mgFiber: 1gSugar: 9gVitamin A: 85IUVitamin C: 5mgCalcium: 24mgIron: 2mg